-Whilst initially it is unnecessary to fully kit up, as you will be going into the tunnels, the wide base below the first ladder provides plenty of room for it.
+Whilst initially, it is unnecessary to fully kit up, as you will be going into the tunnels, the wide base below the first ladder provides plenty of room for it.
 At the very least put on your helmet and the head torch.
 You will definitely need them!

 Two ladders mark the tunnel entry.
-From here you will continue a 500 meter long subterranean tunnel ascent up a long straight staircase.
+From here you will continue a 500-meter-long subterranean tunnel ascent up a long straight staircase.

 It is damp and dark inside so make sure to put another layer on before entering the tunnels.
 Bringing gloves isn’t a bad idea either (I always bring my climbing gloves with me).

-As the pathway widens, you pass under a thick overhang, round a scenic corner and begin to climb more steeply.
+As the pathway widens, you pass under a thick overhang, round a scenic corner, and begin to climb more steeply.
 The climbing is still not too strenuous.

-Eventually you’ll reach a fork marked with “Cima” to the right and “Cantore” to the left.
+Eventually, you’ll reach a fork marked with “Cima” to the right and “Cantore” to the left.
 The latter makes for a handy escape route if the weather takes a turn for the worse.

 The path then heads diagonally up a section known as the ‘amphitheater’ and contains some short vertical ascents.
 This is certainly the hardest part of the climb.

-Although this last part of the ascent up to the summit isn’t exciting, the views from the top of Tofana are phenomenal so the scree ridden switchbacks are somewhat of a necessary evil.
+Although this last part of the ascent up to the summit isn’t exciting, the views from the top of Tofana are phenomenal so the scree-ridden switchbacks are somewhat of a necessary evil.

 Around 10 minutes away from the summit you will be able to spot the massive iron cross.

 Rifugio Giusanni is a beautifully located mountain hut built right on the saddle.
 You will be able to spot it on the descent from the summit.
-Bring some cash and enjoy a cold pint or proper warm meals from the hut’s restaurant.
+Bring some cash and enjoy a cold pint or proper warm meal from the hut’s restaurant.
 You gotta love the Dolomites for their hut system!

-From here take the very wide, well trodden path nr 403, all the way back down to Rifugio Dibona, where you started.
+From here take the very wide, well-trodden path nr 403, all the way back down to Rifugio Dibona, where you started.
 You should reach it within 60-90 minutes of leaving the Giusanni hut.

 Via Ferrata Giovanni Lipella as part of a traverse